Sept. 3, 2014 -- Dee Wright Observatory; Clear Lake:

 We continued on the McKenzie pass to the McKenzie River where we walked to 2 more waterfalls.
 Coming from the lava fields, we first came to the McKenzie River by Koosah FAlls.

 Koosah Falls is the second of the three major waterfalls of the McKenzie River.
-Spreading out over a wide undercut basalt ledge, the river thunders 64 feet into a huge pool with several small springs feeding into the river adjacent.

 Top of Koosah Falls.